SecurityCompass/AndroidLabs/lab6.markdown

 ---
 layout: default
-title: Lab 5 - Advanced Encryption
+title: Lab 6 - Advanced Encryption
 ---

-## Lab

 This lab uses the solution for the Basic Encryption lab.
 Remember when we coded the encryption to use a pre-shared key to encrypt our user credentials?
 Turns out that wasn't the best idea.